saulius-lipkevicius/Transformed_GA/README.md

   - Optimizing with exporting to ONNX
   - Otimizing by diminishing accuracy to INT8
   - Change structure of comparing
-  - change algorithm flow
+  - Change algorithm flow

 <!-- CONTRIBUTING -->
 ## Contributing
 ----
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+In order to contribute, please follow the steps below:

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/CuteAptamer`)
+2. Create your feature branch (`git checkout -b feature/CuteAptamer`)
-3. Commit your Changes (`git commit -m 'Add my feature'`)
+3. Commit your changes (`git commit -m 'Add my feature'`)
-4. Push to the Branch (`git push origin feature/CuteAptamer`)
+4. Push to the branch (`git push origin feature/CuteAptamer`)
-5. Open a Pull Request
+5. Open a pull request

 ###  Contributing to HuggingFace
-Any contribution to the AI community HuggingFacce community is super valuable, find more information in [HuggingFace/Contributing](https://huggingface.co/transformers/contributing.html)
+Any contribution to the AI community HuggingFacce community is super valuable, find more information in [HuggingFace/Contributing.](https://huggingface.co/transformers/contributing.html)